-Instead of buying 6 mini yogurts in plastic containers, can you buy it in bulk in one large container?
+Instead of buying 6 mini yogurts in plastic containers, can you buy them in bulk in one large container?

 And compost your food scraps!
-This helps to reduce the amount of food going to landfill, which produces methane which is much worse than CO2.
+This helps to reduce the amount of food going to landfills, which produces methane which is much worse than CO2.

 Try thinking outside the box as well: